Skip to main content

 Do I get terminal benefits if I resign?

 Yes, but with conditions.
-On resignation you are entitled to gratuity (for contracts over 12 months) and payment for accrued leave days.
+On resignation you are entitled to gratuity (if your contract includes it) and payment for accrued leave days.
 You must serve your notice period or forfeit notice pay.
 Summary dismissal forfeits most entitlements.

 What happens with terminal benefits on summary dismissal?